 Prevention

-- Keep one prompt template per dimension in
+- Save one reusable audit prompt per dimension as a skill (Codex’s

-- Always require severity, file:line, and one-line fix — reject reports that lack any of the three
+- Always require severity, file:line, and a one-line fix.
+Reject reports that lack any of the three.

 Related